 As an Amazon Associate I earn from qualifying purchases.

-Being someone who has been selling jewelry on the platform for over five years, I can say from experience that it can be lucrative if you’re willing to put some effort into it.
+As someone who has been selling used jewelry for more than five years, I can say from experience that it can be lucrative if you’re willing to put some effort into it.